16 Data Analyst Skills Employers Love to See

-Data is everywhere in our digital age.
-People generate information about themselves nearly every time they use a device, in ways as varied as wearing a fitness tracker to shopping for groceries online.
+Data is practically everywhere in our digital age.
+People generate information about themselves nearly every time they use a device—in ways as varied as wearing a fitness tracker to shopping for groceries online.

-All that data can yield valuable information for companies—if they know what to do with it.
+While the scale of it all can be almost mind-binding to consider, there are good reasons for why these mountains of information are being gathered every day.
+This data can yield valuable information for businesses and organizations—if they know what to do with it.
 That’s where data analysts come in.
-These tech pros dig into raw data to uncover hidden patterns and relevant information.
+These tech pros dig into raw data to uncover patterns, trends and other relevant information that may not be easily perceptible.

-It’s a skill set that’s made data analysts needed in nearly every industry.
-Organizations need someone to effectively and accurately interpret data in order to understand everything from their audience to the number of sales, according to Lauren Petermeyer, manager of digital strategy and planning at 301 Digital Media.
+It’s a skill set that’s made data analysts needed in a huge variety of industries.
+Organizations need someone to effectively and accurately interpret data in order to understand everything from their audience to the number of sales generated by a tactic.

 Maybe that someone could be you—you already incorporate technology into every facet of your life, and there’s nothing you love more than digging into a problem to find the solution everyone else missed.
 You have a hunch that data analysis could be the perfect fit for your natural talents.